Ufouria: The Saga: Development and release

 Ufouria was first re-released alongside Journey to Silius for the PlayStation in Japan on March 28, 2002, as a part of Memorial Series Sunsoft Vol.5, which was later made available on the PlayStation Network in Japan on November 24, 2010.
 In 2003, Sunsoft collaborated with developer Space Out to produce a version of Hebereke for mobile phones, which was released in Japan on August 18.
 The game was also re-released in digital form for Microsoft Windows through D4 Enterprise's Project EGG service on April 20, 2010.
 That same year, Ufouria was rated by the Australian OFLC, implying a future international re-rerelease.
 The game was re-released several times through the Virtual Console; the first time was on the Wii in Europe on July 2, 2010, then in North America on August 23, and later in Japan on March 29, 2011.
 The second time was on the Nintendo 3DS in Japan on July 24, 2013.
 The third time was on the Wii U in North America on July 24, 2014, then in Europe on October 9, and later in Japan on January 28, 2015.
-In August 2022, it was announced that a Sunsoft-developed re-release of the game is scheduled to release for Microsoft Windows, Nintendo Switch, PlayStation 4, and Xbox One in 2023.
+In August 2022, it was announced that a Sunsoft-developed re-release of the game was scheduled to release for Microsoft Windows, Nintendo Switch, PlayStation 4, and Xbox One in 2023.
+The game would release as Hebereke: Enjoy Edition on March 28, 2024, for Steam and Nintendo Switch, without any update on the PS4 or Xbox versions.